Ubiquitin: Screening for ubiquitin ligase substrates

 Deregulation of E3-substrate interactions is a key cause of many human disorders, therefore identifying E3 ligase substrates is crucial.
 In 2008, 'Global Protein Stability (GPS) Profiling' was developed to discover E3 ubiquitin ligase substrates.
 This high-throughput system made use of reporter proteins fused with thousands of potential substrates independently.
 By inhibition of the ligase activity (through the making of Cul1 dominant negative thus renders ubiquitination not to occur), increased reporter activity shows that the identified substrates are being accumulated.
 This approach added a large number of new substrates to the list of E3 ligase substrates.

 Possible therapeutic applications

 Blocking of specific substrate recognition by the E3 ligases, e.g. bortezomib.

 Challenge

-Finding a specific molecule that selectively inhibits the activity of a certain E3 ligase and/or the protein–protein interactions implicated in the disease remains as one of the important and expanding research area.
-Moreover, as ubiquitination is a multi-step process with various players and intermediate forms, consideration of the much complex interactions between components needs to be taken heavily into account while designing the small molecule inhibitors.
+Finding a specific molecule that selectively inhibits the activity of a certain E3 ligase and/or the protein–protein interactions implicated in the disease remains as an expanding research area.
+Moreover, as ubiquitination is a multi-step process with various variables and intermediate forms, consideration of the much complex interactions between components is advised to be taken heavily into account while designing the small molecule inhibitors.